 Successful transformations get the design of four key dimensions right — processes, systems, content and organization.
 The very nature of HR can be transformed by rethinking and transforming each dimension, leveraging technology to simplify tasks and increase the impact of results.

-Armin helps clients reinvent their human resources function to optimize its value and deliver an exemplary employee experience.
-He is the global expert for the Target Interaction Model architecture.
+Based on his diverse experience in both corporate HR and consulting, Armin helps clients reinvent their human resources function, optimize its value and deliver an exemplary employee experience.
+He enables the HR function to succeed in the workforce and organization transformation journey.
+He works with companies across the globe transforming their HR strategy, processes, systems and organization.
+He is an acknowledged global expert for the Target Interaction Model architecture.